 MPEG-1 Layer II and HE-AAC audio decoding.

-The Audio decoders shall fully comply with the DVB Implementation Guidelines for the use of MPEG-2 Systems, Video and Audio in satellite, cable and terrestrial Broadcasting Applications ETSI TS 101 154 [28].
+The Audio decoders shall fully comply with the DVB specification for broadcasting applications for the use of MPEG-2 Systems, Video and Audio in satellite, cable and terrestrial Broadcasting Applications ETSI TS 101 154 [28].

 Audio User Preference Settings